 AAP-CA Position: Support

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, supports proposed legislation AB 2507 (Gonzalez Fletcher), which would require each county sheriff to develop and implement an infant and toddler breast milk feeding policy for lactating inmates detained in county jails.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, respectfully requests your signature on proposed legislation AB 2507 (Gonzalez Fletcher), which would require each county sheriff to develop and implement an infant and toddler breast milk feeding policy for lactating inmates detained in county jails.

-AB 2507 (Jones-Sawyer) would help women incarcerated in county jails care for their children as best as they can, by assuring that each county jail system will implement a policy on infant and toddler breast milk feeding.
+AB 2507 (Jones-Sawyer) extend the benefits of breast-feeding to the at-risk and vulnerable population of infants whose mothers are incarcerated, by assuring that each county jail system will implement a policy on infant and toddler breast milk feeding.

-Pediatrician members of AAP California Chapters 1, 2, 3 and 4 across the state strongly support proposed legislation AB 2507 (Jones-Sawyer).
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 across the state strongly support proposed legislation AB 2507 (Jones-Sawyer) and urge your signature.
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 cc: Honorable Reggie Jones-Sawyer, author